Improve the environment in the welding cells and on the manufacturing floor

 Chandler Equipment is a preeminent manufacturer and supplier of truck components for transport tanks, vacuum trucks and frac tanks used in numerous industries, including oil and gas, agriculture, industrial waste and transportation.

 The Springdale, Arkansas-based company has a state-of-the-art facility that allows them to provide quick turnaround time on orders of manufactured components for customers around the globe, without compromising quality and value.
 They rely mostly on robotic welding to complete customers’ mild steel, stainless steel and aluminum applications.
-Welding automation allows Chandler Equipment to get a high-quality finished product out the door faster, and also offers the benefit of being a relatively clean process that generates low levels of weld fume.
+Welding automation allows Chandler Equipment to get a high-quality finished product out the door faster.
+It also offers the benefit of being a relatively clean process that generates low levels of weld fume.

 Two and a half years ago, Chandler invested in two Miller® FILTAIR® centralized fume extraction systems to further improve the environment in the welding cells and on the manufacturing floor.